SanderLedegen/advent-of-code-2017/README.md

 ¯\\\_(ツ)\_/¯ For the lulz and to keep sharp of course! 💩

 ## How?
-As my solutions are written in JavaScript, you can run them by using node.
+As my solutions are written in JavaScript, you can run them by using `node`.
 At least, that's what I do.
-Just do something like ```node day-1.js``` and you're good to go 😉
+Just do something like ```node day-1``` and you're good to go! 😉